Robert Jeffrey: 1960s and 70s: international stage

 In the summer of 1968 Jeffrey landed a role in the Toronto production of "Your Own Thing" at the Bayview Playhouse.
 In November he was back on that stage as one of the quartet of performers for the Canadian premiere of "Jacques Brel is Alive and Well and Living in Paris" (with Stan Porter, Arlene Meadows and Loro Farrell).
 The successful run of this production led to an invitation to open in the show in Boston with Arlene Meadows, Robert Guillaume and Judy Lander, at the Charles Playhouse.
 Jeffrey remained in Boston for two years, joined in the Brel show by such artists as Denise LeBrun, Sally Cooke, George Ball and Shawn Elliott.
 He went on to join productions in Montreal (at Place des Arts), Ottawa (in the recently opened National Arts Centre) and Philadelphia (with Elly Stone), with a return to Boston in 1981.
 In 1972 he joined the large cast of Brel interpreters in a Carnegie Hall fifth anniversary presentation of the hit show, a "Homage a Jacques", with the celebrated Jacques Brel in attendance.

 On his return to Toronto from Boston in 1973, Jeffrey continued in the world of cabaret inspired by the Brel show.
 "Of Moon & June & Honeymoon," a song revue which Jeffrey co-devised with director Ron Ror, set to music by Doug Randle, opened at Old Angelo’s cabaret on Elm Street with a cast of Christine Chandler, Brian McKay and Barbara Barsky.
 The show was re-packaged for Cleveland in August and opened Hamilton's new Hamilton Place Theatre in September.

 At the end of the Toronto run, artistic director Michael Ayoub saw the show and invited the production to open his Muskoka Festival (re-staged by Bernard Hiatt), based in Gravenhurst, Ontario, that summer.

-His arrival in Muskoka in 1973 led to a long-term affiliation with that company which included roles in Muskoka Festival productions of "Dames at Sea", "Flicks", "I Do!
-I Do!"(1974) with Jamie Ray, "Flicks" and "Eight to the Bar" (1979) with Nancy Palk.
-In 1983 he directed Michael Burgess and Kate Hennig in "Side by Side by Sondheim".
-In 1984 he co-directed (with Paul Russell) a workshop production of a new Adamo and O'Donnell musical, "Robin For Good".
+His arrival in Muskoka in 1973 led to a long-term affiliation with that company which included roles in Muskoka Festival productions of Dames at Sea, Flicks, I Do!
+I Do!(1974) with Jamie Ray, and Eight to the Bar (1979) with Nancy Palk.
+In 1983 he directed Michael Burgess and Kate Hennig in Side by Side by Sondheim.
+In 1984 he co-directed (with Paul Russell) a workshop production of a new Adamo and O'Donnell musical, Robin for Good.
 The following year saw a fully staged production with Marianne Woods, Jonathan Whittaker and James Fagan Tait.